rcos/rcos-handbook/docs/mentoring/README.md

 ### Mentors should know...
 - The grading rubric for Status Updates.
-- Names and channels for referring mentees to Coordinators or faculty.
+- Names and channels for referring mentees to Coordinators or Faculty Advisor.
 - What resources are provided in the Handbook to direct mentees to.

 <!-- TODO: Add "Become a Mentor" section -->